amiller-phys/MasterThesis/README.md

 ### Notes:

-* Figure out how to connect the dots
+* Figure out how to connect the dots (using my style).
+Post to stack overflow?
 * Possible to do multiple phase portrate plots?
+* Add option to do axis limits all at once.
+Mutually exclusive group?
+* Image size parameters? (need for pdf?)
+* Better way to cast split list into floats? (better than a list comprehension)
 ===================================================================

 ## MultiSims Program: